ogxd/hash-pass/README.md

 - Hardcoded Salt Key makes it untargettable

 Cons:
-- You can use existing passwords
+- You can't use existing passwords

 ## Screenshots